 - Obligations to a prior spouse/children

-Without a prenup in place, Alabama courts will follow the rules of equitable distribution.
+Without an agreement in place, Alabama courts will follow the rules of equitable distribution.
 That means a court will distribute property based on what it considers fair, which doesn’t have to mean equal.
 A court will determine how to distribute property based on the following criteria:

 - The length of the marriage,